ONSdigital/eq-questionnaire-validator/README.md

 ### Running the Ajv (server) version of validator

-Then run the Ajv server:
+To run the Ajv server in isolation:
 ``` shell
 make start-ajv
 ```